caltechlibrary/caltechdata_api/README.md

 ## Usage

-Write API access is controlled by repository staff.
-Email us at data@caltech.edu with your request if you want to use the write API.

 You need to acquire a personal access token from your CaltechDATA account (find it at the top right of your screen under "Applications").
-Make sure you include the "deposit_api:write" and "file_manager:upload" scopes.
 Then copy the token to token.bash.
-Type source token.bash in the command line to load the token.
+Type `source token.bash` in the command line to load the token.

-Only test your application on the test repository.
+Only test your application on the test repository (data.caltechlibrary.dev).
 Testing the API on the public repository will generate junk records that are annoying to delete.

-## TODO

-Handle incorrect token on file upload